qasim-at-tci/docs-site-test/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 Promtail runs a pod on every Kubernetes node, and this pod reads local container logs from the host system.
 Promtail pods require elevated permissions to read those logs.

-{{% alert type="info" %}}Promtail can be replaced with other similar components, for example Fluentd, Fluent Bit, Filebeat, or Azure Container Insights.
+{{% alert color="info" %}}Promtail can be replaced with other similar components, for example Fluentd, Fluent Bit, Filebeat, or Azure Container Insights.

 All of these use the same mechanism for reading logs, and replacing Promtail with an alternative will still require logs to be collected using a privileged container.{{% /alert %}}